Skip to content

 The most common Chinese character for Huang: 黄 / 黃 (Huáng)

 If someone writes their surname as “Huang” in English, the most common match is the Chinese family-name character 黄 (simplified) / 黃 (traditional).
-As a regular Chinese word, 黄 can mean “yellow,” but as a surname it mainly functions as a family identifier.
+As a regular Chinese word, 黄 can mean “yellow,” but that color gloss is not a description of the family.
+The modern pinyin spelling Huang, Cantonese-influenced Wong, and Korean Hwang illustrate how one inherited character can travel through several language and migration histories.

 ExampleChinesePinyinMeaning / note